 Know the number of plants you need to grow the amount of produce you would like to yield.
 If you plant too many zucchini plants, your neighbors will hide from you because you’ll have way too much produce to give away.

-5) Determine Which Plants are Easy to Grow From Seed.
+5. Determine Which Victory Gardens Plants are Easy to Grow from Seed

 If you’re starting gardening, you’ll want to find out which of the plants you picked to add to your garden are easy to grow from seed.
 Some seedlings are more fragile than others, so determining hardiness will help save you some frustration.